What Does Yellow or Green Discharge from a Dog's Eye Mean?

 Bacterial or Something Else?

-Upload a photo — AI identifies discharge color and tells you if you need antibiotic drops or can treat at home.
+Upload a photo — AI identifies discharge color and tells you if you need vet-prescribed medication drops or can treat at home.

 You noticed thick yellow or green goop crusting around your dog's eye.
 It accumulates overnight, sticks to the fur, and may come back within hours of cleaning.
 The short answer: this is almost always a bacterial infection, and home remedies alone won't fix it.